ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 #### Using Sequences in INSERT Statements

-The following example shows how to generate a key value using a sequence and insert it into a table:
+The following example shows how to create a key value using a sequence and insert it into a table:

 ##### Example